michaelrubens/michaelrubens.github.io/_pages/vacancies.md

 **UCLA undergraduates:**

 I occasionally have job openings for part-time research assistants  for UCLA undergraduate students.
 Feel free to send me your resume and transcripts by email if interested.
 Mention 'R.A. application (name)' as the email subject.
-I do not have the time to answer all inquiries but will draw from these applications when filling positions.

 **UCLA graduate students:**